The benefits of gifted programs

 - In many gifted learning environments, students are encouraged to learn about subjects that interest them the most.
-This promotes a love of learning and can ignite a passion to pursue more in-depth studies.
+Gifted research shows that this promotes a love of learning and can ignite a passion to pursue more in-depth studies.

 - Gifted programs should, in theory, be taught by teachers with specialized training in gifted education.
 Teachers are trained to differentiate between students in terms of their unique learning needs.

 - Dedicated or segregated gifted schools and programs enable students to be in school with peers who often have similar abilities and interests as them.
 This can provide a stimulating environment.
 This also enables some students to more easily find a group of friends.

 - Gifted programs can be a great option for students with special needs, such as learning disabilities (like dyslexia) and developmental disabilities (like autism and Asperger's syndrome).